 Dissolvable threads – how long do they take to dissolve in the body?

+Yes, significantly.
 Unlike the smooth threads used in hospitals to close a wound, aesthetic PDO threads often have microscopic features designed to lift:

 - They are not just smooth: High-end lifting threads contain tiny barbs, cogs, or cones.